Get Access

 Creating A Widget

-You create a widget by clicking on the 'Add widget' button in the upper right corner of your dashboard.
+You create a new Widget by clicking on the '+' button on the "Select Widget" section of your Dashboard.

-Then it's time to create your widget by selecting the measures, dimensions, and setting up the visuals with the chart types and general settings.
-Finish off by clicking 'Add widget'.
-By adding the widget, you are pinning the selected data and in the hose format, to your dashboard.
+Then it's time to create your Widget by selecting the Measures, Dimensions, and setting up the visuals with the Chart Types and general settings.
+Finish off by clicking 'Save and Close'.
+By adding the Widget, you are pinning the selected data in the chosen format, to your Dashboard.

 Name Widget